ValleyBell/PC98VNResearch/z_hacks/README.md

     - in `start2.mdr` (extract from *MDR.PCK* and decrypt by XORing with 0FFh)
       - search for `=YM001.mdr`
       - overwrite it with `=end_a1.mdr` + a 00 byte
       - then re-encrypt the file
     - select "start from beginning" in the main menu
     - You can also do the search/replace process in the PC-98 emulator's RAM directly while in the main menu.
 In this case, no decryption is necessary.
+- Lilith
+  - jump to ending after first scene
+    - in `l0_00.s` (extract from *DISK_B.LIB* and decrypt by XORing with 01h)
+      - search for `L0_01.s` (Note: must be just after a `02` byte)
+      - overwrite it with `lg_00.s`
+      - then re-encrypt the file
+    - select "start from beginning" in the main menu, then progress until you find a cat
+    - You can also do the search/replace process in the PC-98 emulator's RAM directly while in the respective scene is playing.
+In this case, no decryption is necessary.
+    - Note: Trying to jump there from the main menu will prevent the border from loading properly.
+  - jump to final battle from title screen
+    - in `lilith.s` (extract from *DISK_A.LIB* and decrypt by XORing with 01h)
+      - search for `L0_00.s` (Note: must be just after a `02` byte)
+      - overwrite it with `lf_02.s`
+      - then re-encrypt the file
+    - select "start from beginning" in the main menu
+    - You can also do the search/replace process in the PC-98 emulator's RAM directly while in the main menu.
+In this case, no decryption is necessary.